Posted on March 28, 2019

 As plastic surgeons, we have varying degrees of “aggressiveness” when addressing your abdomen based on the muscular component and the skin component and the fat/soft tissue component in between.
 This allows us to tailor the surgical plan for you and alter it to your particular issue.
-At Y Plastic Surgery a tummy tuck may not need to address every component to achieve your desires and broadens the types of patients we can effectively treat in Atlanta, Alpharetta, Roswell, and Woodstock, GA.
+At Y Plastic Surgery, a customizable tummy tuck broadens the types of patients we can effectively treat in Atlanta and Alpharetta GA.

-Let’s review these procedures, their benefits and limitations, to help you figure out the best way to tone and tighten your abdominal area.
+Let’s review these procedures, their benefits, and limitations, to help you figure out the best way to tone and tighten your abdominal area.

-Best candidate: adults who have loose skin below the belly button but whose muscles are not separated.
+Best candidate: Adults who have loose skin below the belly button but whose muscles are not separated.

 A mini tummy tuck usually only addresses the excess skin and stretch marks below the belly button.
 It does not move the belly button.
 It also usually does not address any muscular separation that exists above the belly button.
 The incision is kept low near the pubic bone and is no wider than hip to hip.
 It is done much quicker than a full tummy tuck because we are not correcting muscles or moving the belly button.
 We can couple it with liposuction above the belly button or on the flanks if there is excess present.
 Recovery is between 3-4weeks.
-Recovery is much quicker from this than a full tummy tuck because the muscles are not being repositioned.
+Recovery is much quicker from this than a full tummy tuck because the muscles are not repositioned.

 Used for: Removing excess skin/fat at or below the belly button.
 Correcting any muscle separation (diastasis) and reinforcing your core.
-Redrapes skin from above belly button.
+Redrapes skin from above the belly button.

-Best candidate: adults with loose skin at or below the belly button.
+Best candidate: Adults with loose skin at or below the belly button.
 It can also help with muscle laxity that isn’t responding to exercise.

-The skin is fully redraped from the ribs down to the pubic bone and drains are usually left for 10-14 days.
-The belly button is brought out at it’s new location based on it’s blood supply (it is still your belly button, just in a new location!).
-Because of the muscle work the recovery from a full tummy tuck is longer, typically 2 months until you feel “back to normal.”
+The skin is fully redraped from the ribs down to the pubic bone, and drains are usually left for 10-14 days.
+The belly button is brought out at its new location based on its blood supply (it is still your belly button, just in a new location!).
+Because of the muscle work, the recovery from a full tummy tuck is more prolonged, typically 2 months until you feel “back to normal.”
 This has to do with the muscle work performed.
 By cinching things tight it, in effect, is like wearing a corset 24/7.
-The body will adjust to it and you will be very happy with the result, but the recovery is a bit longer than the mini.
+The body will adjust to it, and you will be very happy with the result, but the recovery is a bit longer than the mini.

-Can be used as an adjunct with any of the above procedures to address the flanks or other areas of concern at the same time as the primary abdominal procedure.
+Liposuction can be used as an adjunct with any of the above procedures to address the flanks or other areas of concern at the same time as the primary abdominal procedure.
 Dr. Yalif usually performs some liposuction locally during any tummy tuck to help define the area and make sure the contours heal well.

 I am happy to answer all your questions; just request a personal consultation using our online form.
-You can also call one of our offices at (404) 476-8774 (Alpharetta), (770) 954-8406 (Roswell), or (678) 737-4612 (Woodstock) to schedule an appointment.
+You can also call one of our offices at (404) 476-8774 (Alpharetta & Atlanta) to schedule an appointment.